-Assistant Professor Site Director Healthcare Network Clinics natalie.rivera@med.fsu.edu
+natalie.rivera@med.fsu.edu

-Dr. Rivera-Morales provides direct clinical service at Lee Community Healthcare.
+Dr. Rivera-Morales provides direct clinical service at Lee Community Healthcare and the Plantation Primary Care offices.
+She provides direct supervision at both sites.
 Her main focus is Integrated Care in Primary Care settings with culturally diverse and underserved populations and in geriatrics.